CredComSoc/CreditCoopTech/INSTALLATION.md

   To create a production build, run npm run build.
 ```

-**Creating test users**
+## Migrations

+** Init users

-In order to create a test user account that you can use to explore the app:
+In order to create some test user account that you can use to explore the app:
 ```
 > cd backend
 > node migrations/0000_init_users.js